ForgeSolar Help

 Result Data Files

-Annual PV glare analyses can provide an XLS file containing data on times of glare for each receptor.
-To enable this, check the Data File option under the Site Config settings in the Editor.
+An XLS data file describing the times and characteristics of glare can be generated for each PV array and Vertical Surface.
+To enable data file creation, check the Create glare data file? option under the Site Config settings in the Editor.

 The data file includes a worksheet for each receptor expecting glare.
-Data for each time-step of predicted glare is tabulated in the worksheet.
+Glare characteristics for each time-step are tabulated in each sheet.
 Included data is described below.
 Note that some times of glare included in the data file may be excluded from the analysis results due to filtering.

 Corneal Irradiance (W/cm2)